acaloiaro/documentation/search.md

 ![Searching around a point](/images/focus_point.png)

 By specifying a `focus.point`, results will be sorted in part by their proximity to the given coordinate.
-All else being equal, results closes to the point will show up higher.
+All else being equal, results closest to the point will show up higher.
 However, unlike a `boundary.circle` query, important results far from the given coordinate may still be returned.
 This allows, for example, [a query for places called Paris with a `focus.point` value in Texas to return both Paris, TX and Paris, France](http://pelias.github.io/compare/#/v1/autocomplete%3Ffocus.point.lat=33.7568&focus.point.lon=-95.5362&layers=locality&sources=wof&text=paris).

 To find YMCAs again, but this time near a specific coordinate location (representing the Sydney Opera House) in Sydney, Australia, use `focus.point`.